mahi97/IE579-GameTheory/README.md

 **Homework 1**: Nash Equilibirum and Corrolated Nash Equilibirum (Pure and Mix)

-**Homework 2**: Finding Nash in Repeated and Sequential Games + Implement and tune a Graph Neural Network (GNN.ipynb)
+**Homework 2**: Finding Nash in Repeated and Sequential Games + Implement and tune a Graph Neural Network

 **Homework 3**: Single Agent RL for controlling traffic in a crossroad on SUMO framework